CARD: Classification and Regression Diffusion Models: Methods and Algorithms for CARD

 We formulate the classification tasks in a similar fashion as in Section~\ref{ssec:card_reg}, where we: \begin{enumerate} \item Replace the continuous response variable with a one-hot encoded label vector for $\vy_0$; \item Replace the mean estimator with a pre-trained classifier that outputs softmax probabilities of the class labels for $f_{\phi}(\vx)$. \end{enumerate}

-This construction no longer assumes $\vy_0$ to be drawn from a categorical distribution, but instead treating each one-hot label as a class prototype.
+This construction no longer assumes $\vy_0$ to be drawn from a categorical distribution, but instead treats each one-hot label as a class prototype, \textit{i.e.}, we assume a continuous data and state space, which enables us to keep the Gaussian diffusion model framework.
 The sampling procedure would output reconstructed $\vy_0$ in the range of real numbers for each dimension, instead of a vector in the probability simplex.
-We convert such output to a probability vector in a softmax form of a temperature-weighted the Brier score \citep{brierscore}, which computes the squared error between the prediction and a vector of $1$s with length $C$, the number of classes.
-Mathematically, the probability of predicting the $k^{th}$ class $y = k$ and the final point prediction $\hat y$ can be expressed~as \ba{ \text{Pr}(y = k)=\frac{\exp(-(\vy_{0}-\bm{1}_C)^2_{k} / \tau \big)}{\sum_{i=1}^C \exp(-(\vy_{0}-\bm{1}_C)^2_{i} / \tau \big)}; ~ \hat y=\argmax_k \big(-(\vy_0-\bm{1}_C)^2_k\big). } where $\tau > 0$ is the temperature parameter, and $(\vy_{0}-\bm{1}_C)^2_{k}$ indicates the $k^{th}$ dimension of the vector of element-wise square error between $\vy_{0}$ and $\bm{1}_C$, \textit{i.e.}, $(\vy_{0}-\bm{1}_C)^2_{k}= \| \vy_{0_{k}} - 1\|^2$.
+Denoting $C$ as the number of classes and $\bm{1}_C$ as a $C$-dimensional vector of $1$s, we convert such output to a probability vector in a softmax form of a temperature-weighted Brier score \citep{brierscore}, which computes the squared error between the prediction and $\bm{1}_C$.
+Mathematically, the probability of predicting the $k^{th}$ class and the final point prediction $\hat y$ can be expressed~as \ba{ \text{Pr}(y = k)=\frac{\exp(-(\vy_{0}-\bm{1}_C)^2_{k} / \tau \big)}{\sum_{i=1}^C \exp(-(\vy_{0}-\bm{1}_C)^2_{i} / \tau \big)}; ~ \hat y=\argmax_k \big(-(\vy_0-\bm{1}_C)^2_k\big). } where $\tau > 0$ is the temperature parameter, and $(\vy_{0}-\bm{1}_C)^2_{k}$ indicates the $k^{th}$ dimension of the vector of element-wise square error between $\vy_{0}$ and $\bm{1}_C$, \textit{i.e.}, $(\vy_{0}-\bm{1}_C)^2_{k}= \| \vy_{0_{k}} - 1\|^2$.
 Intuitively, this construction would assign the class whose raw output in the sampled $\vy_0$ is closest to the true class, encoded by the value of $1$ in the one-hot label, with the highest probability.

-Given the same covariates $\vx$, the stochasticity of the generative model would give us a different class prototype reconstruction after each reverse process sampling, which enables us to construct predicted probability intervals for all class labels.
+Conditional on the same covariates $\vx$, the stochasticity of the generative model would give us a different class prototype reconstruction after each reverse process sampling, which enables us to construct predicted probability intervals for all class labels.
 Such stochastic reconstruction is in a similar fashion as DALL-E $2$ \citep{ramesh2022hierarchical} that applies a diffusion prior to reconstruct the image embedding by conditioning on the text embedding during the reverse diffusion process, which is a key step in the diversity of generated images.